Controlling the Number of Decimals Used in a Text Macro

 Room volume rounded to two decimal places

-You can apply these same concepts to other macros that result in a long string of numbers.
+You can apply these same concepts to other custom macros to achieve similar results.